ObolNetwork/kurtosis-charon/README.md

 8. Monitoring

-If everything runs fine, you will see the DVTs running and pushing metrics to the Grafana: https://grafana.monitoring.gcp.obol.tech/d/b962e704-2e37-48a4-82c0-b15d7661e8a6/charon-overview-v3-testnet-updates?orgId=1&var-cluster_network=testnet
+If everything runs fine, you will see the DVT running and pushing metrics to the Grafana: https://grafana.monitoring.gcp.obol.tech/d/b962e704-2e37-48a4-82c0-b15d7661e8a6/charon-overview-v3-testnet-updates?orgId=1&var-cluster_network=testnet

 > Note that this is the special dashboard designed to monitor "testnet", don't forget to switch to this "Cluster Network".
 Then select the "Cluster Hash" matching your solo cluster hash found in `.charon/node0/cluster_lock.json`.

 Allow at least one epoch to pass before you make any conclusions.
+See *Notes* below for the *Definition of Success*.

 9. Shutting down